v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 ### Exercise \#1: Update the production control parameters

-When†you are starting to use the Production control module, you are required to do some configurations that will help the system operate according to your design and process design
+When¬†you are starting to use the Production control module, you are required to do some configurations that will help the system operate according to your design and process design

-The Operations manager at†USMF,††wants to make some changes to the policies†so everything runs more efficiently.†He wants†to be sure†routes†are†not allowed to be modified or have their†approvals†removed.
-In order to accomplish this,†a new route operation should be created, and the effective dates updated
+The Operations manager at¬†USMF,¬†¬†wants to make some changes to the policies¬†so everything runs more efficiently.¬†He wants¬†to be sure¬†routes¬†are¬†not allowed to be modified or have their¬†approvals¬†removed.
+In order to accomplish this,¬†a new route operation should be created, and the effective dates updated

 Can you help the operation manager to perform this?